 One safety sign material does not fit all workplaces!
 Because of how crucial safety signs and visual communication is, it is important to choose appropriate signs for different areas of the workplace.
 Here are Creative Safety Supply, we offer our wall signs in five different materials for wall signs, with different durability levels and mounting options depending on the needs of a facility.
 The five materials to choose from include:

-- Vinyl self-sticking signs (permanent): This adhesive-backed signs features a strong and durable adhesive, and work like a sticker or decal.
+These signs features a strong and durable adhesive and works like a sticker or decal.

-- Vinyl self-sticking signs (removable): Similar to the previous material, this vinyl sign features easy-to-remove adhesive and is ideal for the times you need a temporary sign.
+This vinyl sign features easy-to-remove adhesive and is ideal for temporary signs.

-- PVC plastic: A lightweight, yet durable alternative locations where you want a thicker sign material.
+A lightweight, yet durable alternative.
+Use in locations where you want a thicker sign material.

-- Aluminum: A heavier duty option than PVC, these signs will hold up in virtually any environment and come with pre-drilled holes for easy installation.
+These signs will hold up in virtually any workplace; comes with pre-drilled holes for easy installation.